cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

   </code-block>
 </code-group>

-Note we have a conditional check against `mode`.
+Note we have a conditional check against `config.testingType`.
 This is useful if your project is already using some existing plugins for the E2E runner, and you don't want them to conflict.

 If you are using a React template other than Create React App, such as Next.js, or a Vue template other than vue-cli, you will need to import the appropriate plugin.
 See a list of officially maintained plugins [here](https://github.com/cypress-io/cypress/tree/develop/npm/react/plugins).
 Alternatively, if you have your own webpack configuration, you can just provide it: